Monitoring Nvidia GPU devices

 - Configuring Splunk Indexes

-- Using not default HTTP Event Collector index.
+- Using non-default HTTP Event Collector index.

-- Configure the Splunk application to use not searchable by default indexes.
+- Configure the Splunk application to use indexes that are not searchable by default.

 - Splunk fields extraction for container logs